Neutron tunneling: A new mechanism to power explosive phenomena in neutron stars, magnetars, and neutron star mergers: FRBs and magnetars.

-To determine the number of neutron clumps involved in a rapid emission, we consider the polar cap region, which can be estimated through the cylindrical region of radius $R_L$ encapsulating the closed magnetic field lines.
+To determine the number of impurities involved in a rapid emission, we consider the polar cap region, which can be estimated through the cylindrical region of radius $R_L$ encapsulating the closed magnetic field lines.
 The maximum velocity of the particles within this region will be the speed of light, so that $c = \Omega R_L$, with $\Omega$ being the star rotational angular frequency.
 In the particle emission region, the lines are open and the boundaries define the polar cap with a radius, in the dipole field, given by $R_{\rm p} = R\sin\theta_{\rm p} = R\sqrt{R/R_L} = R\sqrt{\Omega R/c}$, where $R$ is the star radius (see, e.g., Ref.~\citep{ghosh/2007}).
 Therefore, the polar cap radius will depend on the period $P=2\pi/\Omega$ (for magnetars, $2-12$~s) and the star radius $R$.
 Considering a neutron star with $R=11$~km, then $R_{\rm p}\approx 118-48$~m for $P=2$ and 12 s respectively.
 The polar cap in a twisted magnetic field configuration is $R_{\rm p} = R\sin\theta_{\rm p}= R\sqrt{(R\Omega/c)^n/(15+17n)/32}$, where $n$ evolves from $n<1$ to $n=1$.
 Twisted field lines may enhance the polar cap radius in magnetars to about 1 or 2 km~\citep{tong/2019}.
-We can estimate the height under the polar cap, $h_{\rho_0}$, from the star surface to the layer of density $\rho=\rho_0$, where $\rho_0$ is the nuclear matter saturation density, yielding $h_{\rho_0}\gtrapprox 3$~km.
-Thus, the volume of interest for the emission region in magnetars is $V = \pi R_{\rm p}^2h_{\rho_o}$.
-The number of clumps in this region is
+We can estimate the height under the polar cap, $h_{\rho_0}$, from the star surface to the layer of density $\rho=\rho_0$, where $\rho_0$ is the nuclear matter saturation density, yielding $h_{\rho_0}\approx 2$~km.
+The crust is composed of the outer and inner crusts: The first one extends from the atmosphere bottom to the layer of density $\rho_{\rm ND}=4\times 10^{11}\ \rm{g/cm^3}$ with some hundred meters; the second one is about one km and the density goes from $\rho_{\rm ND}$ to 0.5$\rho_0$, so one can estimate that the thickness of the crust is about 1-2~km~\citep{haensel/2007}.
+The volume of interest for the emission region in magnetars is $V = \pi R_{\rm p}^2h_{\rho_o}$.
+The number of impurities in this region is

-We consider three scenarios with $\alpha = 1$, 5, 10 and 50, taking into account neutron clumps which can also be much larger than the distance between them.
+We consider three scenarios with $\alpha = 1$, 5, 10 and 50, taking into account neutron-rich impurities which can also be much larger than the distance between them.
 In figure~\ref{energy} we show the energy emitted in a burst as a function of their separation distance $D$, considering a polar cap radius $R_{\rm p} = 2$ km.
 The green shaded horizontal region displays the observed values of short bursts in magnetars $\sim 10^{39}-10^{41}~{\rm erg/s}$~\citep{turolla/2015} and the shaded orange, the values of FRBs $\sim 10^{38}-10^{46}~{\rm erg/s}$~\citep{zhang/2020a}.